 It's a good idea to be cautious with your food and medication after a fire.
 For facts and suggestions, please view these reports:

-- Guidelines for Food Safety During Short-Term Power Outages Consumer Fact Sheet
+- Food and Water Safety During Short-Term Power Outages [external link]

-- A Right of Entry Permit authorizes the government in which the property is located to enter in and perform inspections and/or emergency protective measures at no expense to the owner.
+- A Right of Entry Permit [external link] authorizes the government in which the property is located to enter in and perform inspections and/or emergency protective measures at no expense to the owner.

 Wildfire References, Resources and Additional Information